DimaKoz/stunning-signature/README.md

 * We pass a signature through JNI from native layer to Java (just for convenience)

+# [Here](https://stackoverflow.com/a/50976883/3166697) is an example how we can get MD5 from a signature(using [mbed TLS](https://tls.mbed.org/))

+Also I suggest you do not forget about '-fvisibility=hidden' flag.

 #### Used libraries and projects:

  * [Minizip](https://github.com/nmoinvaz/minizip) This program is distributed under the terms of the same license as zlib.